ribenssen/value-maker/README.md

-# value-maker
+# Value-Maker
 Project for building an ecosystem promoting the digitalization of enterprises and public administrations by leveraging value-added solutions and composing value-chains.
 We help create digital solutions with value-adding concepts and agility.

-# Value-Maker product:
+# Value-Maker product
-Value-Maker is a product by Ribenssen SoftGram (bitByte), a department of Ribenssen.
+Value-Maker is a product by Ribenssen SoftGram, a department of Ribenssen.

-# What it is not
+## What it is not
 Value-Maker is not a platform, neither a library.

-# What it is
+## What it is
 Value-Maker is the implementation of standards on Value-Adding Strategies.
 Value-Maker is an environment for combining very small services, apps, operations like a value in the value-chain way. you achieve it by creating one or more tags.
  A tag is a small piece of a service, operation or app.

-# How It Works
+## How It Works
  It is very simple.
  1- create one or more tags (like an operation or a service).
  2- chain the tags created like a chain